scottfeldmanpeabody/strava/README.md

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/enchanted_forest_histogram.png)</br>
 *Histograms of my times on a trail called "Enchanted Forest."
 Not to be confused with a random forest.*

 The problem with this method is that it would result in two sets of data that are decidely non-normally distributed.
-Though I thought I could bootstrap my way out of this problem (i.e. sample each half of the distribution with replacement in order ot get a normally distributed data set), the simpler, and actually more relevant approach, was to download my wife's data and predict her times based on mine.
+Though I thought I could bootstrap my way out of this problem (i.e. sample each half of the distribution with replacement in order ot get a normally distributed data set), the simpler, and actually more relevant approach, was to download K's data and predict her times based on mine.

 #### Test/train split